Renormalizing one-point probability distribution function for cosmological counts in cells: Counterterm model

 \section{Counterterm model}

 In this section we develop a procedure for calculation of the counterterm prefactor.
-We first review the EFT approach to LSS following Refs.~\cite{Baumann:2010tm,Carrasco:2012cv} and discuss the complication that arise in applying it to the PDF.
+We first review the EFT approach to LSS following Refs.~\cite{Baumann:2010tm,Carrasco:2012cv} and discuss the complications that arise in applying it to the PDF.
 We then derive an estimate for the shell crossing scale in the background of saddle-point solution.
-Finally, we propose a model for the counterterm sources renormalizing the contribution of short modes and discuss the qualitative features of the resulting~$\Actr$.
+Finally, we propose a model for the counterterm stress tensor renormalizing the contribution of short modes and discuss the qualitative features of the resulting~$\Actr$.